shravanti-1/demo-repo/README.md

 4. The data is stored locally , to make it live in GITHUB use command “git push”.

 #### Conclusion:
-You will learn how to send the code from github to vscode by cloning as well as how to add code in vscode and send it back to github.
+You will learn how to send the code from github to vscode by cloning as well as how to add code in vscode.